 Choose Your Liquor

 Pear brandy lays a nice foundation for the liqueur, though you'll want to choose wisely because some on the market already have a sweetener (technically making them liqueurs).
-Non-sweetened pear brandies are available, just read the label carefully.
+Non-sweetened pear brandies (eau de vie) are available from brands like St. George Spirits and Clear Creek Distillery, just read the label carefully.
 If the sweetened version is your only option, cut back on the syrup in the recipe.

 The fun part about making your own liqueurs is that you can experiment and create a custom flavor.
 Feel free adjust any of the ingredients to develop your own "secret" recipe.
 It's difficult to go wrong, especially if you do the daily taste test.